Axis-Fi/axis-core/design/EMPA.md

 The architecture will be a Single Page App (SPA) hosted on [IPFS](https://docs.ipfs.tech/how-to/websites-on-ipfs/single-page-website/) with [Eth.limo](https://eth.limo/) domain resolution to ENS owned by the protocol.

 #### Subgraph

 In order to display user bids on the dapp, it is most convenient to use a subgraph to index the bids from events emitted from the smart contracts.
 Therefore, we will need to create a subgraph for the AuctionHouse (and possibly other modules depending on where the events reside).

 ## Actions

 ### Seller Creates Auction

 A seller creating an auction is the first step in the lifecycle.
 They provide common auction parameters as well as auction specific parameters to the AuctionHouse contract to kick it off.
-They must approve the AuctionHouse for the token they are selling (base token) or provide a Hooks contract that will settle the auction
+They must approve the AuctionHouse for the token they are selling (base token) or provide a Hooks contract that will settle the auction.

 ```mermaid
 sequenceDiagram